-Since April 2023, Somerset Council, which owns in excess of 10,000 homes, has operated via two models of housing management after bringing together the services of the former Sedgemoor and Somerset West and Taunton Councils, the only two district councils which owned housing stock.
+Since April 2023, Somerset Council, which owns in excess of 10,000 homes, has operated via 2 models of housing management after bringing together the services of the former Sedgemoor and Somerset West and Taunton Councils, the only 2 district councils which owned housing stock.

 External consultants, Savills, were appointed to undertake this review – or Housing Options Appraisal.
 Stakeholder and customer (tenant and leaseholder) engagement took place in the form of in-person meetings at local venues, online sessions and surveys to gather views and understand what really matters to our tenants and leaseholders.
-More information about the Housing Options Appraisal is on our website.
+More information, visit the Council’s Housing Options Appraisal page.

 At today’s meeting of the Somerset Council Executive, members supported the recommendation by independent consultants, Savills, to place the management of all of Somerset Council’s housing with Homes in Somerset.